ciphynx/twilight-cloudflare-workers/README.md

 # twilight-cloudflare-workers

 Verify Discord interactions on Cloudflare Workers with Twilight.
+Supports [`worker`] 0.0.9 and [Twilight] 0.12.

 ### API